subdigital/nsscreencast/125-swift-basics/basics.md

 ```
 let items = ["Apple", "Banana"]
 ```
-`items` size cannot change, but you can change elements in the array:
+`items` is now an immutable array.
+It's elements can not be changed, nor can elements be added or removed.

 ```
 items[0] = "Cherry"